Table of content

 </video>

-Avoid using flashing or blinking content that can trigger seizures.
+Avoid flashing or blinking content that can trigger seizures.

-Avoid using auto-playing media or animations that may cause distractions.
+Avoid auto-playing media or animations that can distract users.

-Color plays a significant role in videos, from subtitles to graphical elements.
-Ensure that the color contrast between the text and background is correct.
+Color plays a big role in videos, from subtitles to graphical elements.
+Make sure there’s enough contrast between text and background.

 17 - Provide transcripts or audio descriptions for audio content

-In this case we can provide transcripts like this:
+In this case, you can provide a transcript like this:

 <audio controls>